Team & account

 └── (N) api_key └── (N) index_run

 Every row in every table carries tenant_id.
-RLS policies on Supabase
+Postgres row-level

 API keys